emulatalk1/simple-bank/README.md

 The service is written by Go and aim to learn those topic belows:

 - Gin
-- gorm, sqlx & sqlc.
+- gorm, sqlx & sqlc, golang migration
 - How to use GitHub Action to run unit tests automatically.
 - Redis